Friday, May 8, 2026

 When science tells us that nothing prior to The Big Bang can be known, it effectively says, "There be God."

-What makes accepting reality so hard is that it is our perception of reality that keeps changing and our delusions that stick to their story.
+What makes accepting reality so hard is that our perception of reality keeps changing, while our delusions stick to their story.

-A human lifetime is that brief instant in all of eternity when one has no alibi.
+A human lifetime is that brief instant in all of eternity when we have no alibi.

-We find in our imagination the means to overcome most obstacles, a good thing because therein lie most obstacles.
+We find in our imagination the means to overcome most obstacles, a good thing because that's where we find most obstacles.

 To believe anything on insufficient evidence is to believe anything, because there is never a shortfall of insufficient evidence.